StackVista/stackstate-docs/use/health-state-and-alerts/configure-view-health.md

 ---
-description: Report the health state for a complete view
+description: Report the health state for a complete view.
 ---

 # Configure the view health